Property damage issues, whether they be your client or a third-party claimant, can be hard to resolve if you don’t have the right help!

 Our appraisals are fair and accurate and assigning a case is as easy as clicking the proper button below to put us to work!

-Appraisal developed using Congressionally approved USPAP appraisal standards. * We need damage estimate for review.
-If car has under 10,000 miles, we also need a purchase invoice or window sticker.
+Appraisal developed using Congressionally approved USPAP appraisal standards.
+We need damage estimate for review.
+If car has under 10,000 miles, we also need a purchase invoice or window sticker. *Classics, Exotics & High-End Luxury Vehicles will have an additional cost associated with them.

 *Prior Loss Assessment: $100

-Fair Market Value Summary / Total Loss Appraisal: $100
+Fair Market Value / Total Loss Appraisal: $500

 Is there a dispute on the value of your insured’s vehicle on a first party total loss claim (against their own insurance company)?